lubeda/EsphoMaTrix/README.md

 Queues a screen with an icon/animation and a text.
 There can only be one text per icon id.
 If you need to show e.g. an indoor and an outdoor temperature you have to use different icon id's!

 You can update the text on the fly.
-If the screen is displayed and you change the text for the icon, it will start a new lifetime (see ```duration```) with the new text.
+If the screen is displayed and you change the text for the icon, it will start a new lifetime (see ```lifetime```) with the new text.

 _parameters:_